jafingerhut/cljol/doc/README-gallery.md

-For any of the figures in this document, if you are reading this via Github's web site, you can click on the image, and it will show it on a page zoomed in to a larger size, and that you can scroll around up, down, left, and right.
+If you are reading this via Github's web site, you can click on any of the figures and it will show it on a page zoomed in to a larger size.
+This zoomed in image allows you to scroll up, down, left, and right within it.

 # Lazy sequences realized one element at a time